Libya sees oil output at pre-war levels in 15 months

 The OPEC member was producing 1.6 million barrels per day before an uprising began in February against leader Muammar Gaddafi.
 The civil war caused foreign workers to flee and some oilfields and export terminals were damaged.

-Berouin said most oilfields were "fine" and had not suffered major damage but he said that minefields around the Brega export terminal could slow the resumption of normal operations.
+Berouin said most oilfields were "fine" and had not suffered major damage but that minefields around the Brega export terminal could slow the resumption of normal operations.

 "Once our fields are secure we need to make sure we clear the mines.
-Building up output will require logistical support and we might need our foreign partners," he said, adding that they were also working on ramping up security in desert oilfields.
+Building up output will require logistical support and we might need our foreign partners," he said.

-Also on Tuesday, Libya's new oil minister Ali Tarhouni said he expects the country's wells to start pumping oil in coming days.

-"In the coming days we expect oil fields and the wells to go back pumping at a normal situation," he said through a translator at a news conference in Tripoli.

 NTC fighters moved into Tripoli earlier this month but clashes with forces loyal to Gaddafi continue near the major coastal oil terminals of Es-Sider and Ras Lanuf.

-Berouin said oil contracts signed with the Libyan NOC before the war, when it was under the leadership of Shokri Ghanem, will be respected.
+Oil contracts signed with the Libyan NOC before the war when it was under the leadership of Shokri Ghanem will be respected, Berouin said.

 "I have met with international oil companies and the first thing I told them was that we respect all contracts," he said.